 What is document accessibility?

-Key components of the Americans with Disabilities Act and the Rehabilitation Act of 1973 require that all content, including documents, posted on University of Mississippi websites must be accessible.
-Providing accessible content allows users with vision or motor disabilities who rely on assistive technologies to fully navigate and understand a webpage.
-The best time to consider accessibility when creating digital content is at the beginning with a “born accessible” document.
+The Americans with Disabilities Act and the Rehabilitation Act of 1973 require that all content, including documents, posted on University of Mississippi websites must be accessible, but what does that mean?
+Providing accessible content allows all users to perceive, operate, and understand what is being presented and they should be able to do this on any device they chose to use.
+Users with vision or motor disabilities rely on assistive technologies to fully navigate and understand a webpage, so making a document accessible adds in the underlying data to make this possible.

 Making smart document accessibility choices